EU sounds alarm on critical raw materials shortages

 Bauxite – the main aluminium ore – and titanium, which is heavily used in the aerospace industry, have both been added.

-As much as 93 per cent of the EU’s magnesium, which is used in products ranging from car seats to laptops, comes from China, according to the Commission.
-Brazil, ruled by Jair Bolsonaro, the populist president, supplies 85 per cent of the European bloc’s niobium, a crucial part of steel alloys used in jet engines, girders and oil pipelines.
+As much as 93 per cent of the EU’s magnesium, which is used in products ranging from car seats to laptops, comes from China, according to the commission.
+Brazil, ruled by populist president Jair Bolsonaro, supplies 85 per cent of the European bloc’s niobium, a crucial part of steel alloys used in jet engines, girders and oil pipelines.

 All but 2 per cent of EU borate supplies, used in fire retardants and the oil industry, come from Turkey, with which the bloc has an increasingly tense relationship under President Recep Tayyip Erdogan.